KS — KS 2026 Guide

 Why Kansas for Electrician Careers

 Kansas is an aviation and agriculture hub for trades.
-Between aviation manufacturing, agriculture, military installations, the demand for qualified electricians here is through the roof — and it's only growing.
+Between aviation manufacturing, agriculture, military installations, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Kansas?